equinor/neqsim-python/README.md

 See the [NeqSim Python Wiki](/wiki) for how to use NeqSim Python via Python or in Jupyter notebooks.

 ### Prerequisites
+A Java run time environment ([Java JRE](https://www.oracle.com/technetwork/java/javase/downloads/index.html)) need to be installedl.
 The Python package py4j is used to connect Python and Java.
 The needed Python packages are listed in the [NeqSim Python dependencies page](https://github.com/equinor/neqsimpython/network/dependencies).

 ### Initial setup
 The NeqSim Python package is downloaded by cloning the library to your local computer (alternatively fork it to your private reprository).
 The following commands are dependent on a local installation of [GIT](https://git-scm.com/).